The scientific reasons why having pets builds strong immunity and improves both mental and physical health in humans.

-I grew up with a menagerie of furry, feathery, oinking, bleating, mooing, neighing, clucking, sniffing and otherwise delightful animal creatures.
+I grew up with a menagerie of furry, feathery, oinking, bleating, mooing, neighing, clucking, sniffing, and otherwise delightful animal creatures.

-And good times we had.
+And the good times we had.

 Some of my best and most colorful memories are from my farm years…like the time my plucky mother wrestled the two goats into the shower to wash them up for a visit to the local nursing home…or when one of those same goats “relieved” herself on my sunbathing sister…

-Jeepers, as the rooster, once showed down a raccoon that was terrorizing the hen house…and lived to strut up the driveway the next morning, crowing about it.
+Jeepers, as the rooster, once chased down a raccoon that was terrorizing the hen house…and lived to strut up the driveway the next morning, crowing about it.

 Or, my mom being called upon to help deliver the neighbor’s sheep because her hands were the right size (and she had the gumption to do it)?
 I’ll also never forget our family trail rides on our horses.